marianonu14/Admin-Page/README.md

-# Admin App with React
+# Admin App with React and React-Admin